 - 32.2 Streamer Specifications

 - A streamer is a continuous plane of identical cloth, plastic film, or paper; has a length-to-width ration of 5:1 or greater; may be folded and/or creased; it may not be cut, slit, punched, and or perforated.
 The streamer and model must be connected by only a single line or cord, attached at the narrow end of the streamer.
-The cord may not be connected to either the streamer or the model at more than one point (e.g., no yokes are permitted).
+That end of the streamer may include a stiffener and/or a yoke if desired.

 - 32.2.1 FAI Streamers

 - For FAI class streamer duration, the streamer must have a length-to-width ratio of 10:1or greater.
 The cord attaching the streamer to the model may be attached to a loop of thread that is attached to each corner of the narrow end of the streamer.

 - 32.3 Assembly

 - Several pieces of material may be joined into a single streamer.
 All such joints must be parallel to the narrow axis of the streamer.
 All pieces of the streamer must consist of identical material.